2024-SANDHYA/Blood-Buddy/README.md

 **Blood Buddy** is a website that offers blood donation services to anyone in need.
 The website works :

-1. Registering thorugh the website.
+1. Register on the website.
-2. Adding your address.
+2. Add your address.
 3. Website can track nearby blood bank.
+4. Get updates.

 <hr>